 The following principles govern the size of a unit for which a family will qualify.

 Units will be assigned so that:

-- A head of household (leaseholder) shall not be required to share a bedroom unless the head of household is married, in a consensual relationship, or otherwise agrees to share a bedroom. - 2.
-If the applicant or a member of the applicant's household certifies that she is pregnant, unborn children will be counted in determining unit size and income limits when the family supplies documentation of pregnancy.

-- 3. Live-in aides will be allocated a separate bedroom.
+- 1. A head of household (leaseholder) shall not be required to share a bedroom unless the head of household is married, in a consensual relationship, or otherwise agrees to share a bedroom. - 2.
+If the applicant or a member of the applicant's household certifies that she is pregnant, unborn children will be counted in determining unit size and income limits when the family supplies documentation of pregnancy. - Live-in aides will be allocated a separate bedroom.
 No additional bedrooms will be provided for the live-in aide's family. - 4.
 Single person families will be allocated a zero or one bedroom. - 5.
 Children related to a household member by birth, adoption, or court awarded custody will be considered when determining unit size. - 6.
 Foster children will be considered when determining unit size.
-The family may add foster children to the household if it does not overcrowd the unit based on the PRPHA's occupancy standards. - 7.
+The family may

+- add foster children to the household if it does not overcrowd the unit based on the PRPHA's occupancy standards. - 7.
 Children away at school, but for whom the unit is considered the primary residence, and children temporarily placed outside the home, will be considered when determining unit size. - 8.
-Children in the process of being adopted will be considered when determining unit size. - 9.
-Children who will live in the unit less than fifty percent (50%) of the time will not be considered when determining unit size.
+Children in the process of being adopted will be considered when determining unit size.